chainguard-dev/edu/content/chainguard/administration/cloudevents/events-reference.md

 description: "Chainguard Events"
 type: "article"
 date: 2022-11-15T12:05:04
-lastmod: 2024-06-04T22:20:29
+lastmod: 2024-08-19T22:20:29
 draft: false
 tags: ["Platform", "Reference", "Product"]
 images: []
 weight: 780
 ---

-Chainguard generates and emits [CloudEvents](https://cloudevents.io/) based on actions that occur within a Chainguard account, such as registering a Kubernetes cluster or creating an IAM invitation.
-Chainguard also emits events when workloads or policies are changed in a cluster.
+Chainguard generates and emits [CloudEvents](https://cloudevents.io/) based on actions that occur within a Chainguard account, such as creating an IAM invitation or an image being pushed to your repository.

 Check out [this GitHub repository](https://github.com/chainguard-dev/enforce-events) for some sample applications that demonstrate how to use events to create Slack notifications, open GitHub issues, and mirror images.